 Hold an outdoor breakfast

-Serve up breakfast for your children and if social distancing group rules apply, invite a few neighborhood families.
-Make it a BYO breakfast to curb the spread of germs.
+Serve up breakfast for your children and invite a few neighborhood families.
+Try a pitch-in meal or go with a BYO method.
 Set up on the front lawn and let the whole neighborhood honk as they drive by.

 Walk of Fame/Accomplishments